pedroassuncaofilho/pedroassuncaofilho.github.io/_pages/about.md

 Researcher in Multobjective Optimization

-Research project title: Optimization in manifolds.Develop algorithms for non-convex optimization on manifolds and multiobjective algorithms
+Research project (title: "Optimization in manifolds").
+Develop algorithms for non-convex optimization on manifolds and multiobjective algorithms
 Applications in [machine learning, computational geometry, game theory and telecommunications]